callumosborn/parallels-developer/README.md

 1. Populate a new file `config.json` from `config.example.json`.
 2. Launch a virtual machine `$ vagrant up`.
-3. Connect to the develop virtual machine `$ vagrant ssh develop`.
+3. Connect to the virtual machine `$ vagrant ssh`.